mikeacjones/docker-mulesoft-policy-tester/README.md

 }
 ```

-4. From the policy folder, execute `docker run -it -v "$(pwd)":/opt/mule/policy-source mule-policy-tester`
+4. From the policy folder, execute `docker run --rm -it -v "$(pwd)":/opt/mule/policy-source mule-policy-tester`
 5. The mule runtime will start up and automatically apply your policy to the app.
 6. Call the app to trigger your policy, `curl http://localhost:8081/app-1`
 7. After making changes to the app, simple run the CLI command `update` to redploy and reapply your policy!